poppy-project/poppy-docs/en/installation-for-advanced-users/README.md

 # Installation for advanced users

-You may want to install Poppy softwares only if you are in one of these situations:
+You may want to install Poppy software only if you are in one of these situations:

-1. You want to control a simulated robot
+1. You want to control a simulated robot.
 2. [special case for advanced users] You want to install yourself the operating system of your robot instead of using a [pre-made ISO image](../installing-images/README.md).
-3. [special case for advanced users] You want to control a Poppy creature from your computer WITHOUT using the Raspberry Pi board.
+3. [special case for advanced users] You want to control a Poppy creature from your computer **without** using the Raspberry Pi board.

-**Note: The first situation is a "normal case" but the second and third are special usages affordable only by advanced users who have a good comprehension of the global system.**
+**Note: Though first situation is a "standard case", the second and third ones are affordable only by advanced users who have a good comprehension of the global system.**

 ## Install the Python Interpreter and Poppy softwares

 Poppy is run by Python computer code.
-Depending on your Operating System you will have to install Python and in any case you'll have to install the required software libraries.
+Depending on your operating system you will have to install Python and in any case you'll have to install the required software libraries.

-Whatever your Operating System if you are getting started with Python and want to install a full Python environment for scientific computing, **we suggest you to use [Anaconda Python distribution](https://www.continuum.io/why-anaconda)**.
+Whatever your operating system if you are getting started with Python and want to install a full Python environment for scientific computing, **we suggest you to use [Anaconda Python distribution](https://www.continuum.io/why-anaconda)**.

 ### Install everything needed for a Poppy Board